 The current DB style retirement plan provides annuity payments to military retirees beginning the month after retirement begins.
 They’re generally calculated by multiplying the retired pay base by 2.5% for each year of creditable service.

 The House’s proposal would blend the current system with a defined contribution system by allowing servicemembers to contribute to the Thrift Savings Plan with a matching contribution from the government, which they currently don’t receive; offering lump-sum “career continuation pay and retention bonuses” at defined milestones; and provide “mandatory lump-sum career continuation pay after 12 years of service with an agreement by the servicemember to continue in service for 4 more years,” according to the subcommittee markup.
 Current servicemembers would be able to be grandfathered into the current system.

 Scott Spiker, CEO of First Command Financial Services, said that the shift from defined benefit to defined contribution is “not new news.”

 “We’ve seen a mirror image of this play out through the private sector,” he told ThinkAdvisor.com in April.

 Thrift Savings Plan

 Servicemembers currently have a defined contribution option available through the Thrift Savings Plan, which has been open to members of the military since 2000.
-However, military investors in TSP don’t receive employer contributions from the Armed Services, although other federal employees do.
+However, military investors in TSP don’t receive employer contributions, although other federal employees do.

 According to financial statements for the Thrift Savings Plan, there were approximately 4.6 million participants in the TSP plan in 2013 and 2012, although the report didn’t provide a breakdown of military versus nonmilitary participants.
 By comparison, the Investment Company Institute found that in 2012, there were about 52 million Americans participating in a 401(k) plan.